craigAU854/Group-2-phase-3-project/README.md

 ~ Dennis Kimani
 ~ Claire Muiru

+## Contributing ##
+If you would like to contribute to the Real Estate CLI project, please follow the guidelines in CONTRIBUTING.md.
+We welcome your input and ideas!

 ## License ##
 This project is licensed under the MIT License - see the LICENSE file for details.
 Feel free to use, modify, and distribute the code according to the terms of the license.

 Thank you for choosing the Real Estate CLI.
 Happy exploring!